bracketclub/bracket-finder/README.md

 1. It will check whether any links are from `options.domain`
 2. If that fails, it will check whether any of the tags match a tag from `options.tags`

-If both of those fail, it will fire the callback with an error (unless `forceDomainOrTags` is `false`).
+If both of those fail, it will fire the callback with an error (unless `forceMatch` contains either `tags` or `domain`).
 After that it will look for a bracket in:

 1. Any of the urls that match the domain
 2. Any of the tags